-It’s cold out there — polar vortex cold.
+It’s cold out there!
 Cozy up inside with your friends and family and share a warm, savory dinner to shake off the chill.
 Our menu is full of new twists on classic comfort foods like chili and corn bread, perfect for a snowy evening at home (or even a winter weekend getaway).

 Make your main course something steamy and satisfying.
-This chili with black beans and andouille sausage with black beans and andouille sausage is inspired by Mexican mole, with plenty of warm and smoky spices.
-For a vegetarian option, try a vegetable and lentil soup, chock-full of colorful and nutritious ingredients.
-(Bonus: both come together quickly, so no need to plan ahead!)
+This sweet potato and black bean chili is meat-free but hearty enough for omnivores, plus it’s chock-full of colorful and nutritious ingredients.
+(Bonus: it comes together quickly, so no need to plan ahead!)

 - 1 day ahead: Make the brownies, cool, cover and keep at room temperature overnight.